 - the cost of joint failure is minimal

-However, there are also many applications where the safety, reliability and integrity of the bolted joints should never be based on assumptions and hopes.
+On the other hand, there are many applications where the reliability and safety of the equipment or structure cannot be compromised.
+In those cases, the integrity of the bolted joints should never be based on assumptions and hopes.